cbagwe/kgfusion/README.md

     java -jar target/limes-core-1.7.6-SNAPSHOT.jar -s

 #### Step 4:
 Go to datasets folder, In this folder, you can find limes configuration file "Type-Driven-Amazon-GoogleProducts.xml" and datasets.
+Open a new terminal and change directory to kgfusion/limes-core/src/main/resources/datasets

-    cd LIMES/limes-core/src/main/resources/datasets
+    cd kgfusion/limes-core/src/main/resources/datasets

 #### Step 5: Sumbit the config file through curl